VertebrateResequencing/wr/.docs/nextflowdsl/spec.md

 ## Appendix: Key Decisions

-1. **DSL 2 only.** DSL 1 support deferred; parser rejects DSL 1
+1. **DSL 2 only.** DSL 1 was removed from Nextflow in v22.12;
-   syntax with a clear error.
+   parser rejects legacy DSL 1 syntax with a clear error.
 2. **No intermediate files.** Channel data flows via file paths in working directories, not serialised channel state.
 3. **Override=0 always.** wr's resource learning is the primary